 Applying for Public Service Loan Forgiveness

-1. Consolidating any FFEL Program loans and Perkins loans you want forgiven into a Direct Consolidation Loan.
+Borrowers with FFEL Program and Perkins Loans must consolidate them with a Direct Consolidation Loan.
 This is necessary because if you consolidate your loans afterward, you won’t get credit for any qualifying payments you made on those loans.
 Already consolidated your Direct loans?
 Consider consolidating your Perkins Loans separately and start making new qualifying payments.

-There are four income-driven repayment plans to choose from; There’s Pay As You Earn, income-based repayment, income-contingent repayment, or Revised Pay as You Earn.
+There are four income-driven repayment plans to choose from: Pay As You Earn (PAYE), income-based repayment, income-contingent repayment, or Revised Pay as You Earn (REPAYE).
 This will likely allow you to pay less per month toward your loans than you would on the standard plan.

 There are separate eligibility requirements for these plans, so be sure to check if you qualify.

-You can also use the Public Service Loan Forgiveness Help Tool to find qualifying employers and get the forms that you’ll need to fill out.
+You can also use the Public Service Loan Forgiveness Help Tool at StudentAid.gov/pslf/ to find qualifying employers and get the forms that you need.

-4. Making 120 qualifying monthly payments on your student loans while you’re employed by a qualified public service employer.
-What if you switch employers?
-So long as you are still working for a qualifying employer, you’ll still qualify.
+You must make these payments while you’re employed by a qualified public service employer.
+Switching employers isn’t a problem, so long as you are still working for a qualifying organization.

 Pros and Cons of the Public Service Loan Forgiveness Program

-1. Your balance of student loans are forgiven after a set time, which can be a relief.
-This works as a kind of bonus to make up for the low pay people working in the public sector may earn.
+1. The balance of your student loans is forgiven after a set time.
+This works as a kind of bonus to make up for the low pay earned by people working in the public sector.

-2. The amount forgiven usually isn’t considered income, so you aren’t taxed on it (that means you don’t have to save additional money to account for the IRS bill).
-There are other loan forgiveness programs that will forgive your loans, but you might see a big tax bill when they do.
+2. The amount forgiven usually isn’t considered income, so you aren’t taxed on it (and you don’t have to save additional money to account for the IRS bill).
+With other loan forgiveness programs, you might see a big tax bill.

-3. You get rewarded for being a do-gooder (just like your mom promised you would).
-It will feel great to know that you’re making a difference, and your government appreciates it enough to give you a break on your federal student loans.
+3. Professionals in qualifying jobs get rewarded for being do-gooders.
+You’re making a difference, and your government appreciates it enough to give you a break on your federal student loans.

 4. You may pay less monthly because you’re on an income-driven plan.
 This means paying out less of your hard-earned cash every month.

 1. The program is only open to those with certain types of employers.
-And it’s contingent on you staying with a qualifying public service employer for 10 years, which might not be a guarantee.
+And it’s contingent on staying with a qualifying public service employer for 10 years.

-2. Some people aren’t aware of the program, which is partly because of a lack of education by employers, loan servicers, and schools.
+2. Some borrowers aren’t aware of the program, partly due to a lack of education by employers, loan servicers, and schools.

 3. There are a lot of hoops to jump through to get your loans forgiven.
-Sounds fun, right?
-Plus, if you don’t jump through a hoop properly, you could jeopardize your forgiveness.
+Plus, if you don’t jump through a hoop properly, you can jeopardize your forgiveness.

-4. The extra money that could potentially be earned from working for a corporate employer may help you pay off your loans sooner than through PSLF.
+4. The extra money that can potentially be earned from working for a corporate employer may help you pay off your loans sooner than through PSLF.

 Alternatives to the Public Service Loan Forgiveness Program

-The Public Service Loan Forgiveness program can be one way for eligible borrowers to have their federal student loans forgiven.
+The Public Service Loan Forgiveness program is one way for eligible borrowers to have their federal student loans forgiven.
 Recent changes to the program by the Biden Administration promises to make qualifying for PSLF easier.
 You can check for updates on your PSLF qualification at Mohela.com.